-Teacher 8 (Economics/Marketing) Teacher 9 (Languages/Culture)
+Teacher 8 (Economics/Marketing)

+Teacher 9 (Languages/Culture)

-T3 cooperates with T4 regarding the general research on water quality, plastics and micro-plastics, reusable and non-reusable materials, the amount of daily plastic waste, natural decomposition and chemical decomposition of materials.
+T3 cooperates with T4 regarding the general research on water quality, desalination processes, plastics and micro-plastics, reusable and non-reusable materials, the amount of daily plastic waste, natural decomposition and chemical decomposition of materials.

-T1 cooperates with T2 and T6 regarding the dimensions of the portable water tank and the parameters of its construction.
+T1 cooperates with T2 and T6 regarding the dimensions of the portable desalination water tank and the parameters of its construction.

-T5 cooperates with T7 and T9 regarding the artistic side of the portable water tank, history of water systems, water filtering, plastic and plastic recycling in our city, colors and dimensions of the portable water tank, webpage/Facebook/ Instagram profile creation for advertising the product as well as taking orders by clients.
+T5 cooperates with T7 and T9 regarding the artistic side of the desalination portable water tank, history of water systems, water filtering, plastic and plastic recycling in our city, colors and dimensions of the portable water tank, webpage/ Facebook/ Instagram profile creation for advertising the product as well as taking orders by clients.

-T1 cooperates with T5 regarding the analysis of various data, water quality measuring data, as well as various questionnaires' results.
+T1 cooperates with T5 regarding the analysis of various data, amount of salt and other microorganisms, water quality measuring data, as well as various questionnaires' results.
 Creation and manipulation of Excel sheets.